JJaewon7210/SPIGA/README.md

     <img src="https://raw.githubusercontent.com/andresprados/SPIGA/main/assets/spiga_scheme.png" width="80%">
 </p>

-## Things that changed
+## Training Process

-The training process was conducted into three stpes Step 1.
+The training process was conducted into three stpes according to paper.
+Step 1.
 Train the backbone (HG network).
 Step 2.
 Train the pose estimation networks and the backbone.
 Step 3.
 Freeze the backbone and the pose estimation.
 Train the GAT model.